Predicting Choice from Information Costs: Model

 \paragraph*{\emph{Information Policies.}}

 Before taking her action, our agent chooses what signal to observe in order to learn about $\omega$.
 We assume our agent is Bayesian, and model the agent's information via the distribution of her posterior beliefs, $\ip \in \Delta\DO$.
 Specifically, we allow the agent to choose any $\ip$ whose average equals the prior, $\int \posterior \ \ip (\dd\posterior) = \prior$, which is equivalent to letting her select any $\ip$ that originates from some signal structure.\footnote{See, for example, \cite{Aumann1995}, \cite{Kamenica2011}, or \cite{benoit2011apparent}.
 For the sake of completeness, Appendix~\ref{app: sec: bayes plausibility} provides a proof that applies to the case of infinite states. } We refer to any $\ip$ that averages back to the prior as an \textbf{information policy}, and denote the set of all information policies by $\Info$.
 Occasionally, we will refer to the set $\Infof\subseteq\Info$ of \textbf{simple information policies}, namely those with finite support.
-Relatedly, a \textbf{simply drawn posterior} is a posterior that belongs to the support of some simple information policy.\footnote{Equivalently, simply drawn posteriors are the elements of $\{\posterior\in\DO:\ \epsilon\posterior\leq\prior \text{ for some } \epsilon>0\}$.}
+Relatedly, a \textbf{simply drawn posterior} is a posterior that belongs to the support of some simple information policy.\footnote{Equivalently, simply drawn posteriors are the elements of $\{\posterior\in\DO:\ \epsilon\posterior\leq\prior \text{ for some } \epsilon>0\}$.
+To see the equivalence, note any element $\posterior$ of this set (as witnessed by $\epsilon\in(0,1)$) is in the support of $\ip=\epsilon\delta_\posterior+(1-\epsilon)\delta_{\tfrac{\prior-\epsilon\posterior}{1-\epsilon}}$.}

 We order information policies via informativeness in the sense of \cite{Blackwell1953}.
 Specifically, we say $\ip \in \Info$ is \textbf{more informative} than $\ipb \in \Info$ (written as $\ip \succeq \ipb$) if $\ip$ is a mean-preserving spread of $\ipb$.\footnote{That is, some measurable $\mps:\DO \to \Delta \DO$ exists such that $\int \posteriorb \ \mps(\dd\posteriorb|\posterior) = \posterior$ for all $\posterior \in \DO$, and $\ip(D) = \int \mps(D|\posterior) \ \ipb(\dd\posterior)$ for all Borel $D\subseteq \DO$.} An information policy $\ip$ is \textbf{strictly more informative} than $\ipb$ (written $\ip \succ \ipb$) if $\ip \succeq \ipb$ and $\ip \neq \ipb$.
 Intuitively, $\ip$ is more informative than $\ipb$ if observing $\ip$ is equivalent to observing $\ipb$ and an additional signal.
 For a review of the connection between this information ranking and other notions of informativeness, see \cite{khan2019information}.